Cabotegravir/rilpivirine

-Cabotegravir/rilpivirine, sold under the brand name Cabenuva, is a co-packaged antiretroviral medication for the treatment of HIV/AIDS.
+Cabotegravir/rilpivirine (CAB/RPV), sold under the brand name Cabenuva, is a co-packaged antiretroviral medication for the treatment of HIV/AIDS.
 It contains cabotegravir and rilpivirine in a package with two separate injection vials.

 The most common adverse reactions include injection site reactions, fever or feeling hot (pyrexia), fatigue, headache, musculoskeletal pain, nausea, sleep disorders, dizziness and rash.

 The co-packaged medication was approved for medical use in the United States in January 2021.
 It is the first FDA-approved injectable, complete regimen for HIV-infected adults that is administered once a month.
 It is also approved for use in Canada.
 In the European Union, the two medications are approved separately and have different brand names: Vocabria (for cabotegravir) and Rekambys (for rilpivirine).

 Medical uses

 Cabotegravir/rilpivirine is indicated as a complete regimen for the treatment of human immunodeficiency virus type 1 (HIV-1) infection in adults to replace a current antiretroviral regimen in those who are virologically suppressed on a stable antiretroviral regimen with no history of treatment failure.
 In the European Union, the combination is indicated for maintenance treatment of adults who have undetectable HIV levels in the blood (viral load less than 50 copies/mL) with their current antiretroviral treatment, and when the virus has not developed resistance to non-nucleoside reverse transcriptase inhibitors (NNRTIs) and integrase strand transfer inhibitors.